As a kid I dreamed of being a farmer. Not just any farmer, a Craft Farmer.

 Growing stuff is a noble pursuit.
 Be it wine, food or flowers- all agricultural products that sustain us, mind and body, and connect us to the land.

 Craft Farm is the name of our small vineyard in Havelock North.
 Some of the wines under this range come from home but others are grown elsewhere.
 We don’t farm a large area or have flash equipment.
 All of the tractor work is done using our vintage Massey Fergusson 135 and the rest of the work is done by hand.
 The grapes were planted by friends and family over three consecutive years from 2010.
 All blocks are planted with as many different clonal selections that I could find-some we collected the bud-wood and grew ourselves.
-We grow our grapes without irrigation and using an organic farming approach (we are not certified organic however).
+We grow our grapes without irrigation and using a holistic farming approach.
 It gives us great pleasure growing and making the wines we enjoy drinking.
 We are Craft Farmers.

-These wines are bottled in small volumes and in distinctive bottles and mostly under cork.
+These wines are bottled in small volumes under a cork closure.

 For more information on development of wine under cork please see the blog post ‘Flavour ripeness vs Phenolic ripeness it’s a winemaking choice’.